Water Mission Give

 Kids on a field trip.

-Our team welcomes Charleston-area classes to our global headquarters, allowing students to discover the need for safe water, sanitation, and hygiene solutions around the world.
-Additional lab exercises provide hands-on learning about engineering and filtration.
+Our team may host Charleston-area classes to tour our global headquarters, allowing students to discover the need for safe water, sanitation, and hygiene solutions around the world.
+Additional lab or empathy exercises provide hands-on opportunities.

 To visit our headquarters without being part of the Education Initiative, please visit our tours page.

-To inquire about Water Mission’s Education Initiative and learn more about field trips, school visits, and other resources, please contact us at [email protected].
+To inquire about Water Mission’s Education Initiative field trips or school visits, please submit an inquiry.
+For additional questions, contact us at [email protected]

 Nationwide Resources for Educators